RHoK-Ottawa/campaigner/README.md

 An app to facilitate running petition campaigns with a decoupled  back-end serving HTML5 and native apps.

 Petition creation and data storage is handled by a Ruby on Rails back end.
-Rails serves petitions as JSON to public-facing front-ends, and accepts a JSON stream of signatures.
+Rails serves petitions as JSON to public-facing front-ends, and accepts a JSON stream of signatures and other data.

 ## Directory structure